 These formats have good code density.

-These instruction formats are very difficult to decode & pipeline.
+These instruction formats are very difficult to decode and pipeline.

 Fixed Instruction Formats

-In this type of instruction format, all instruction are same size.
+In this type of instruction format, all instructions are of same size.
 For Example, MIPS, Power PC, Alpha, ARM.

 They are easy to decode & pipeline.